betterscientificsoftware/bssw.io/Site/ContentReviewchecklist.md

 Focus | Custom focus area (Ex: Python language and its application in HPC)

 #### Body text
-Contains one or more paragraph about the resource
+1. Contains one or more paragraph about the resource.
+2. Usually when the resource is mentioned verbatim in the body text, it is italicized.

 #### Logos
 Sometimes, logos may be present at the end.
 This is especially relevant for organizations, websites etc.